cekvenich/eventBus/README.md

 ```

-And the code on each worker node:
+And. second of two: the code on each worker node:

 ```
 const NATS = require('nats');